 I love to pair my salmon with a healthy carb and veggies.
 Here are a few of my favorites:

-Veggies: roasted brussels sprouts, roasted broccoli, roasted asparagus and pretty much any roasted green veggie!
+Other veggies: Roasted broccoli, roasted asparagus, cauliflower rice, and pretty much any roasted green veggie!

 Honey glazed salmon

 - 4 6 oz salmon filets boneless with skin on

 - ⅛ teaspoon black pepper